gardusig/road2senior/preparation/behavioral.md

 ## Why have I left Amazon to join a startup?

-#### Leadership Principles

-- Learn and Be Curious
-- Think Big
-- Frugality

 ### Desire for more challenging and fulfilling work

 I joined Amazon as a software engineer on the amazon.com.br fba team.
 I was excited about the opportunity to work for a large and innovative company, but I quickly realized that the role was not a good fit for me.